CSWC Logo with ShadowCSWC Logo with ShadowVictoria conference logo

 Experts agree that poverty reduction is key to addressing security issues and declining social order.
 Join panel experts to discuss modern frameworks for a guaranteed livable income as a tool for poverty reduction, and how to balance existing economic concerns with the need to reduce poverty.

-6:30 pm - 8:15 pm - Banquet and Welcoming Reception - Golden City Restaurant
+6:00 pm - 8:15 pm - Banquet and Welcoming Reception Golden City Restaurant, 721 Fisgard Street

 The banquet of the conference, taking place at Golden City Restaurant, is a chance to enjoy traditional and modern Chinese cuisine, while building upon participants’ understanding of community wellbeing.